slviajero/tinybasic/MANUAL.md

 SENSOR is the generic sensor interface.
 It handles sensor drivers in the hardware dependent code.
 The first argument of the function is the sensor number.
 The second argument can be used to indentify interal properties of the sensor.
 If the second argument is zero, SENSOR returns if the sensor code is available.
 Example:

-10 IF NOT SENSOR(1, 0) THEN PRINT "no DHT11 sensor detected": END
+10 IF SENSOR(1, 0)=0 THEN PRINT "no DHT11 sensor detected": END

 20 PRINT SENSOR(1, 2)